 Description:This is a genuine Spanish silver 1 real coin that was minted in Mexico City during the rule of King Philip II.
 The obverse of this coin features a cross with lions and castles and the reverse depicts the Philip II coat of arms.
 From the House of Habsburg, Philip ruled during the "Golden Age of Spain", with territories and colonies in Europe, the Americas, Asia and Oceana.
 Under the Spanish Habsburgs rule in the 16th & 17th centuries, Spain reached the peak of its political and economic strength when its' Empire became the foremost global power.

-Spanish coinage of this historical period was hand struck from dies and cut to weight.
+Spanish coins, known as "cobs", that circulated in this epic era were hand struck from dies and cut to weight.
 Minted in five denominations in silver, the largest was the 8 reales, famous in the colonies and among pirates as a “piece of eight”.
 The other denominations were 4 reales, 2 reales, 1 real and 1/2 real.
 Cob coinage with their unusual shapes are all unique and each is a one of a kind piece of history.